 - *Existence of Equilibria See V17, MWG17, K6.4

 - Implementation of Efficient Allocations See V17, MWG16, K6.3

 - compulsory for all CPD students (i.e. students enrolled in ECNM11072), and

 - Quasi-concavity and upper contour sets.

-- Most of Chapter 3 (Consumption) is not examinable.
-Only the cake-eating problem is examinable (Section 3.2).
+- None of Chapter 3 (Consumption) is examinable.

-- Most of Chapter 4 (Equilibrium) is not examinable.
+- All of Chapter 4 (Time) is examinable.

 - The content of Appendix B (Naive set theory) will not be examined directly.
 However, it is the language of mathematics and economics, so you should be familiar with all of it (except the section on cardinality).

 - Appendix C (Topology), except for C10 (connected sets), and the open-cover approach to compactness.
 This means that Cantor's intersection theorem is examinable, but not the Heine-Borel theorem.
 Exam questions might ask you to apply topology ideas to simple economic problems (like the Extreme Punishment application in C.11) that we did not talk about these ideas in the course.
 Such questions will explain all of the economics you need to know.
 You do not need to study any extra economics applications.
 You might find Section C.11 helpful preparation.